General-relativistic spin system

-where in the considered FLRW case $\alpha$ reduces to:
+where in the considered FLRW case, $\alpha$ reduces to

-It is interesting to notice that in the Euclidean case (i.e. after the Wick rotation) the $\alpha$ function transforms precisely to the $\gamma$ Lorentz-like factor in DBI theory.
+It is interesting to notice that in the Euclidean case (i.e., after the Wick rotation), the $\alpha$ function transforms precisely to the $\gamma$ Lorentz-like factor in DBI theory.

-While \eqref{wParameter} has similar functional form as in the usual DBI cosmology \cite{Silverstein:2003hf}, here we have $\alpha \leq 1$ always.
-This ensures that $w\leq - 1$, and in consequence the expansion of the universe is continually (super)-accelerated.
-This behaviour is similar to the one know from the case of \emph{phantom cosmologies} \cite{Caldwell:1999ew}.
-Furthermore, assuming now that $f$ is negative ($\varphi \in \mathcal{F}_-$) such that the energy density is positive definite, since $w<-1/3$, the more the universe expands, the more $\rho$ increases.
-In consequence, the more $\rho$ increases, the faster the universe expands, thus engendering internal inflation as soon as $\dot{a}>0$.
-The D-cceleration leading to slow-roll inflation is, therefore, excluded by our model\footnote{This concerns the case of $\varphi \in \mathcal{F}_-$.
-It is still possible that the other configuration $\varphi \in \mathcal{F}_+$ would be able to produce an inflation, but we leave this analysis for future work.}.
+While Eq. \eqref{wParameter} has similar functional form as in the usual DBI cosmology \cite{Silverstein:2003hf}, here, we have $\alpha \leq 1$ always.
+This ensures that $w\leq - 1$, and, in consequence the expansion of a universe is continually accelerated if $\rho>0$.
+This behavior is similar to the one know from the case of \emph{phantom cosmologies} \cite{Caldwell:1999ew}.
+Furthermore, since $w<-1/3$, the more a universe expands, the more $\rho$ increases.
+In consequence, the more $\rho$ increases, the faster a universe expands, thus engendering internal inflation as soon as $\dot{a}>0$.
+The $D$-cceleration leading to slow-roll inflation is, therefore, excluded by our model.

+On the other hand, assuming now that $f$ is positive ($\varphi \in \mathcal{F}_+$) such that the energy density is negative definite, a similar reasoning leads to the conclusion that the expansion is decelerated, which is, by definition, incompatible with an inflationary scenario.

 One could, however, argue that the flatness and horizon problems can still be solved without the need for an inflationary phase.
 The other common solution requires a recollapse phase and refers to an ekpyrotic or cyclic universe \cite{Lehners:2008vx}.
-If such a scenario would be a priori conceivable, it would be inadequate for producing scale-invariant perturbations as long as $f<0$ \cite{Gratton:2003pe}.

-Alternatively, the both problems are solved through the emission of tachyacoustic perturbations which also happen to be scale-invariant \cite{Bessada:2009ns}.
-One can indeed observe that the speed of adiabatic waves for our model is larger than the speed of light in vacuum \cite{Garriga:1999vw, Alishahiha:2004eh}:
+Alternatively, both problems are solved through the emission of tachyacoustic perturbations, which also happen to be scale invariant \cite{Bessada:2009ns}.
+One can indeed observe that the speed of adiabatic waves for our model is larger than the speed of light in vacuum \cite{Garriga:1999vw, Alishahiha:2004eh},

-It is important to notice that these tachyacoustic perturbations for k-essence models \cite{ArmendarizPicon:1999rj} do not violate causality \cite{Babichev:2007dw} (see \cite{Bessada:2009ns} for an application of the proof to the DBI case).
+It is important to notice that these tachyacoustic perturbations for $k$-essence models \cite{ArmendarizPicon:1999rj} do not violate causality \cite{Babichev:2007dw} (see \cite{Bessada:2009ns} for an application of the proof to the DBI case).